laowantong/paroxython/docs/spec.md

 #### Feature `function_returning_nothing`

-A function returning nothing (aka procedure) is a function which is neither a generator or a function returning something.
+A function returning nothing (aka a procedure) is a function which is neither a generator or a function returning something.

 ##### Derivations